rowntreerob/opus-rcrdr-stt/README.md

 # opus-rcrdr-stt
 ### adds Speech Recognition feature to opus recorder
-starting with a cloned project (opus media recorder), 2 new components enable real time continuous speech recognition.
-In original project example,  as you speak into the microphone, your words appear in the UI.
-Project components, adds an express Server.
+this clones another project (opus media recorder), adding new components / features for the following:

+1. real time continuous speech recognition - text to speech in the UI during recording
+2. store audio file on cloud storage ( GCS ) - file sink for recording
+3. Firebase DB to store links to the above ( speech to text result, audio file URL)

+ Project components:

+New project adds an express Server - 'sttdev' in package.json.
 This new component receives encoded ( opus ) speech on 1 second intervals, sending that encoded voice on to Google Cloud speech.

 Note:  that you must select "ogg/opus" and 1 second intervals on the existing UI in order to conform to acceptable format for Google STT API.

-Interim and final results from the google recognizer appear in both server side Console and in the client
+Interim and final results from the google recognizer appear in both server side Console and in the client.

+Google Cloud Storage bucket/filename appears in console and can be used to get media URL.
+Console also lists the tuple ( STT result, GCSname ) inserted to Firebase DB.

 ## Build and run